fastify/session/README.md

 #### request.destroySession(callback)

-Allows to destroy the session in the store
+Allows to destroy the session in the store.
+If callback is not passed, request.destroySession returns a promise that will reject if an error has occured.

 #### Session#touch()